lksark/-Multithreaded-Chat-Server-communicates-with-multiple-clients/README.md

     b.
 Afterward, chat-client connect to the assigned port of ‘Worker TCP Server’ and send the handshake passcode to maintain connection.

     c.
-If ‘Worker TCP Server’ did not get the correct handshake passcode, ‘Worker TCP Server’ closes the TCP connection.
+If ‘Worker TCP Server’ did not get the correct handshake passcode in the first string sent by client, ‘Worker TCP Server’ closes the TCP connection.
+Worker server will change to new handshake passcode.
+Client only has one chance sends the correct handshake passcode, client will not able to attempt second time.
+Client should visit ‘Portal TCP Server' again to re-attempt connection.

   6. After chat-client established TCP connection with the assigned ‘Worker TCP Server’.
 If chat-client idle and do not send message to ‘Worker TCP Server’ for a preset timeout period, the TCP connection will be closed.
 ‘Worker TCP Server’ send string message "SERVER>>> IDLE TIMEOUT" to inform chat-client about connection timeout.
 ‘Worker TCP Server’ push it port number back to shared workloads-stack, ready to listen new incoming TCP connection.
      Optionally we can preset maximum total connected time of client to ‘Worker TCP Server’.
 After maximum total connected time, ‘Worker TCP Server’ will close the connection with client by sending string message “SERVER>>> TOTAL TIME TIMEOUT” to client.
 Even though client remain active during the period.